Skip to content

 Quality teams trace batch genealogy through MES batch records, often across multiple systems for different manufacturing stages.
 A single API batch may feed 8-12 formulation batches, each producing 3-5 packaging lots.
 Tracing this tree manually takes 2-4 days.
 Risk assessment is done in spreadsheets, with quality reviewers assigning impact scores by judgment.
 Intervention decisions — quarantine, retest, or release — are made batch by batch, balancing risk against cost and supply continuity.
 The entire process is documented in Word files for regulatory submission.

-The notebook defines recursive campaign lineage traversal: starting from the deviated batch, Uni traces every downstream batch through formulation, filling, and packaging stages.
-Risk accumulates through the genealogy — batches closer to the deviation and with higher material incorporation rates receive higher risk scores.
-Intervention selection is cost-optimized with a dual priority: minimize risk first, then minimize cost among equally safe options.
-Every impacted batch, risk score, and intervention recommendation includes a derivation trace that constitutes ready-made evidence for regulatory submission.
-The model is 14 declarative rules covering lineage, risk propagation, intervention costing, and optimal selection.
+The notebook defines recursive campaign lineage traversal: starting from the deviated batch, Uni traces every downstream batch through campaign genealogy (NEXT_BATCH) paths, carrying risk along each path with ALONG.
+Risk accumulates through the genealogy — batches farther from the deviation accrue per-edge carry risk on top of process risk, so distance from the deviation drives the score.
+Intervention selection is cost-optimized with a dual priority via BEST BY: minimize residual risk first, then minimize cost among equally safe options.
+A counterfactual ASSUME scenario and an ABDUCE minimal-change search test containment, and EXPLAIN RULE produces a derivation trace for any conclusion as ready-made evidence for regulatory submission.
+The model is a handful of declarative Locy rules covering lineage, risk propagation, intervention costing, and optimal selection.

-- Complete batch genealogy from deviated source through every downstream stage, with no manual tracing
+• Complete batch genealogy from the deviated source through every downstream campaign batch, with no manual tracing

-- Risk-ranked impacted batches with scores derived from genealogy distance and material incorporation
+• Risk-ranked impacted batches with scores derived from genealogy distance (hops) and per-edge carry risk

 A pharmaceutical recall costs $10-50M on average and takes months to resolve.
 Reducing genealogy tracing from days to minutes and replacing judgment-based intervention with optimized, evidence-backed decisions protects both patients and the business.